silviotech/the-kiwi-website/content/about.md

 4. VERIFIED
 5. LENS

 Each of these projects will require KIWI to operate.
-We will create more details on each of these projects shortly, in the meantime here is a very brief brief on each of the projects.
+We will release more details on each of these projects shortly, in the meantime here is a small rundown on each of the projects.

 ##### BOUNTY
 Bounty is a better crowd funding platform that lets you influence what should be developed next.
 Developing products based on demand.